eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 And that's it.
 We have created our first simple iceoryx example.
 [Here](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/README.md) you can find further examples which demonstrate how iceoryx can be used and describe our API in more detail.
-Many parts of the C++ API follow a functional programming approach which is less error prone.
-This requires using the monadic types ``cxx::expected`` and ``cxx::optional`` which are introduced ???????[here]()????????.

 Now that we have applications capable of sending and receiving data, we can run the complete iceoryx system.